Seyloria/hide.me-server-select/README.md

 > EXC_IP_RANGE="192.168.55.0/24,100.64.0.0/10"
 <br/>

-### :key: Making the script executable without manual sudo escalation
+### :key: Making the script work without manual sudo escalation
-Changing the VPN connection via the hide.me CLI client requires sudo privileges.
+Changing the VPN connection via the hide.me CLI Client requires sudo privileges.
-To make this script work, the CLI client needs to be added to the sudoers file with the NOPASSWD option.
+Therefor, the CLI Client needs to be added to the sudoers file with the NOPASSWD option.
-Type 'sudo visudo' and add the following line somewhere near the end of the file(edit your username!):
+Type **'sudo visudo'** and add the following line somewhere near the end of the file(don't forget to replace your username!):
 ```
 sudo visudo
 ```